Entanglement-Assisted Quantum Error-Correcting Codes over Local Frobenius Rings: Constructing EAQECCs from Additive Codes over Local Frobenius Rings

-\begin{rem} We point out here that Lee and Klappenecker \cite[Proposition 2]{lee} provided a method to construct an EAQECC from a free linear code over a finite Frobenius ring.
-The construction proposed in \cite[Proposition 2]{lee} relies crucially on \cite[Theorem 5]{lee}, which is analogous to our Theorem~\ref{sym}.
-However, we found a gap in the proof of \cite[Theorem 5]{lee} that could not readily be filled, namely, that replacing $\mathbf{w}_k$ with $\mathbf{w}'_{k-2} = e_{k,i} \mathbf{w}_k - \cdots $ may not result in a basis of $R^{2n}$, as $e_{k,i}$ may not be a unit in the ring $R.$ Our results in this section provide the missing pieces in the construction of EAQECCs over finite commutative \emph{local} Frobenius rings.\end{rem}
+\begin{rem} We point out here that Lee and Klappenecker \cite[Proposition 2]{lee} provided a method to construct an EAQECC from a free linear code over a finite commutative Frobenius ring.
+The construction proposed in \cite[Proposition 2]{lee} relies crucially on \cite[Theorem 5]{lee}, which is analogous to our Theorem~\ref{thm:stdform}.
+However, we found a gap in the proof of \cite[Theorem 5]{lee} that could not readily be filled, namely, that replacing $\mathbf{w}_k$ with $\mathbf{w}'_{k-2} = e_{k,i} \mathbf{w}_k - \cdots $ may not result in a basis of $R^{2n}$, as $e_{k,i}$ may not be a unit in the ring $R$. \end{rem}

+As we will now argue, our results in this section in fact offer a mathematically rigorous means of constructing EAQECCs from linear codes (not necessarily free) over finite commutative (not necessarily local) Frobenius rings.
+By the Chinese Remainder Theorem, a finite commutative Frobenius ring $R$ can be written as direct product of finite commutative local rings.
+By \cite[Remark 1.3]{wood}, a finite commutative ring $R \cong R_1\times R_2 \times \cdots \times R_t$ is Frobenius if and only if each $R_i$ is Frobenius.
+Thus, for a finite commutative Frobenius ring $R,$ we have $R \cong R_1\times R_2 \times \cdots \times R_t,$ where each $R_i$ is a local Frobenius ring.
+By \cite[Theorem 3.1]{dougherty19}, if $\chi_{R_i}$ is a generating character for $R_i$, then a character $\chi$ of $R$ defined for $a=(a_1,a_2,\ldots,a_t) \in R$ by is a generating character for $R$.